 The May family unites with the Man family through the marriage of Harry Morgan Stoe Man to Nora Loeck in 1909.
 Nora’s mother was Eleanor Ida (May) Loeck the daughter of Thomas May and Ida Marie Wolff.

-Thomas was the son of John May (right).
-John was married twice, first to Charlotte whose last name is not known and second to Phillis Eliza, again whose last name is not known.
+Thomas was the son of John May (left).
+John (1775–1855) married twice, first to Charlotte whose last name is not known and second to Phillis Eliza Baker.

 - FRANK WOLFF born 1856 in Hamburg, Germany. (see notes below)